awd-studio/service-buses/README.md

 // we cah add more of them:
 $subscribers->add(MyEvent::class, static function (MyEvent $event): void {});

-$middleware = new InMemoryHandlerLocator();
-// Register a middleware.
-It can be any callable thing as well.
-// The only thing is that it gets a callback with next middleware as a 2nd param.
-$middleware->add(MyEvent::class, static function (MyEvent $event, callable $next): void {
-    // Do whatever you need before the handler.
-    $next(); // Just dont forget to call a next callback.
-    // Or after...
-});
 $bus = new SimpleEventBus($subscribers);

 $bus->handle(new MyEvent());

 // After that, the event is delivered to each subscriber.
-// And each of subscriber is wrapped with all middleware.
 ```